 We calculate our carbon footprint based on the internationally recognised Greenhouse Gas (‘GHG’) Protocol of the World Business Council for Sustainable Development (‘WBCSD’).
 This protocol is the internationally accepted template for accounting and reporting on GHG emissions.

-In the year to March 2014, our global CO2 emissions on a comparative basis increased by 20 % in absolute terms to 118 Ktons compared to 98 Ktons one year earlier.
-The calculation methodology established, in the 2011/12 financial year, was unchanged in the 2012/13 and 2013/14 years.
-In addition, the Scope 3 was increased, leading to an additional 61 Ktons being reported in respect of third-party freight logistics.
+In the year to March 2015, our global CO2 emissions on a comparative basis increased by 16 % in absolute terms to 137 Ktons compared to 118 Ktons one year earlier.
+The calculation methodology established, in the 2011/12 financial year, was unchanged.
+In addition, the Scope 3 was increased, leading to an additional 66 Ktons being reported in respect of third-party freight logistics (2014: 61 Ktons).

-This increase has been achieved against a backdrop of a 10 % increase in sales in local currency terms and a 6 % increase in employees over the same period.
+This increase has been achieved against a backdrop of a 1 % increase in sales in local currency terms and a 6 % increase in employees over the same period.
 A growing proportion of the Group’s supply chain in fine jewellery and watchmaking has been internalised.
-Such manufacturing processes consume more energy per person than assembly processes, in particular a gold refinery in Switzerland, which was acquired in the second half of the comparative year.
+Such manufacturing processes consume more energy per person than assembly processes.
 At the same time, the expansion of our boutique networks in both floor area and count, and the energy consumed in lighting, heating and cooling such premises, has contributed to overall emissions.
-Despite our work to promote good environmental practices, the average CO2 emissions per employee (‘average FTE’) on a comparative basis increased by 11 % in the year: from 3.5 CO2t/FTE to 3.9 CO2t/FTE.
+Despite our work to promote good environmental practices, the average CO2 emissions per employee (‘average FTE’) on a comparative basis increased by 10 % in the year: from 3.9 CO2t/FTE to 4.3 CO2t/FTE.
 The Group’s five-year intensity target for buildings related to surface and FTE, whereas the business travel target relate to FTE only.
-Our targets are for long-term reductions in carbon intensity, therefore the increase in the first year was undesirable.
+Our targets are for long-term reductions in carbon intensity, therefore the increase in the year was undesirable.

 We aim to reduce our emissions as much as possible and neutralise the rest by participating in offsetting projects.
-The new Scope 3 emissions will be offset with effect from 2014/15.
-Our prior year CO2 emissions were offset by a gold mine-related project in South Africa, the support of fuel efficient stoves in Ghana, reforestation in Colombia and other projects linked to zero-carbon energy in Indonesia, India and China.
+The Scope 3 logistics emissions indicated below are not offset.
+Our other CO2 emissions were offset by a gold mine-related project in South Africa, the support of fuel efficient stoves in Ghana, reforestation in Colombia and other projects linked to zero-carbon energy in Indonesia, India and China.
 To raise awareness, the centrally-purchased carbon offsets are re-invoiced to Richemont’s individual Maisons based on their reported GHG emissions.
-Moreover for 2013/14, Maisons may choose the offset projects most suited to them from a menu, thus deepening their engagement and promoting both internal and external communication.
+Our Maisons may choose the offset projects most suited to them from a menu, thus deepening their engagement and promoting both internal and external communication.

 The Group participates in the Carbon Disclosure Project’s (‘CDP’) annual data collection process.
-Richemont’s 2013 submission received the following ratings by the CDP’s assessors: 79 % for disclosure (2012: 79 %) and level B for performance (2012: level C).
+Richemont’s 2014 submission received the following ratings by the CDP’s assessors: 75 % for disclosure (2013: 79 %) and level C for performance (2013: level B).

 |EN17||Scope 3 Logistics